Frequently Asked Questions

 You can receive your ballot at an address other than the address where you live, such as a PO box, another Colorado address, or an out-of-state address.
 Simply update your voter registration to indicate the address you would like your ballot to be mailed to.

-Mail ballots will be sent to registered Colorado voters beginning on Monday, February 12.
-If you have not received your ballot by Monday, February 19, you should contact your county clerk and recorder.
+Mail ballots will be sent to registered Colorado voters beginning on Friday, October 11.
+If you have not received your ballot by Monday, October 21, you should contact your county clerk and recorder.
 You can also find your registration and track your ballot's status on the Secretary of State's website.

 If you are returning your ballot by mail, please allow adequate time for it to be received by 7:00 PM on Election Day.
-We recommend placing it in the mail by Monday, February 26 to ensure it is received in time to be counted.
-After Feb.
-26, we advise returning it to a secure drop box or a Voter Service Center, or voting in person.
+We recommend placing it in the mail by Monday, October 28 to ensure it is received in time to be counted.
+After Mon.
+October 28, we advise returning it to a secure drop box or a Voter Service Center, or voting in person.

 If you placed your ballot in the mailbox after Mon.
-February 26, visit a Voter Service Center in your county to report the issue.
+October 28, visit a Voter Service Center in your county to report the issue.
 You can request to vote in person & to have your mail ballot voided if it does end up arriving in time, to ensure your vote is counted.

 Yes, you can designate an alternate mailing address by visiting the Secretary of State’s website.
+Take care of it by Monday, October 28 to receive a ballot in the mail for the 2024 General Election.

-If you would prefer to update your mailing address by phone you can contact your county clerk.
+If you would prefer to update your mailing address by phone, you can contact your county clerk.
 A list of all county clerk and recorder’s offices in the state of Colorado can be found here.

 Several Colorado cities and two counties have implemented ranked choice voting for some elections.